The formal affine Demazure algebra and real finite reflection groups: Computations of structure coefficients

-By symmetry, the coefficient of $\delta_{\alpha\ldots}^{(m-3)}$ in the expansion of $X_{\beta\ldots}^{(m)}$ is $c_{\alpha,\beta}^{(m-3)}$. \end{lem}
+By symmetry, the coefficient of $\delta_{\alpha,\beta,\ldots}^{(m-3)}$ in the expansion of $X_{\beta,\alpha,\ldots}^{(m)}$ is $c_{\alpha,\beta}^{(m-3)}$. \end{lem}

-\begin{proof} We prove the lemma when $m$ is odd, since the case when $m$ is even is similar.
-A $\delta_{\beta\ldots}^{(m-3)}$-summand in the expansion of $X_{\alpha\ldots}^{(m)}$ is obtained in one of two ways.
+\begin{proof} A $\delta_{\beta,\alpha,\ldots}^{(m-3)}$-summand in the expansion of $X_{\alpha,\beta,\ldots}^{(m)}$ is obtained in one of two ways.
 In the first way, one chooses the constant term in the first $X_\alpha$, followed by $\delta$-terms in the remaining factors, except for two adjacent factors.
-In the two adjacent factors, one should instead choose the constant terms (if one doesn't choose adjacent factors, then there is cancellation of $\delta$'s, resulting in a word of length less than $m-3$; if one chooses the first factor, the product of $\delta$'s will begin with $\delta_\alpha$).
+In the two adjacent factors, one should instead choose the constant terms (if one doesn't choose adjacent factors, then there is a cancellation of $\delta$'s, resulting in a word of length less than $m-3$; if one chooses the $\delta$-term in the first factor, the product of $\delta$'s will begin with $\delta_\alpha$).
 This gives $m-2$ summands.
 In the second way, we obtain one additional summand by choosing the $\delta$-term in the first factor, followed by the constant term in the second factor, followed by the $\delta$-term in each of the remaining factors (so that the first and third $\delta_\alpha$'s will cancel).
 So we have $m-1$ summands in total: